 Greening Vacant Lot Case Studies: Explore how greening vacant lots can contribute to environmental benefits and neighborhood revitalization in your community.
 Eleven case studies available online.

 Additional EPA Resources

 - Construction Sector Snapshot - This sector snapshot is an interactive pdf that showcases environmental and economic performance of the construction sector, as defined by U.S. Census Bureau North American Industry Classification System codes 236 (construction of buildings), 237 (heavy and civil engineering), and 238 (specialty trade contractors).

 - Fact Sheet on IRS Regulations for OZs and BF Redevelopment – OBLR finalized this fact sheet in April 2020.
-It provides brownfield specifics as they related to the IRS Opportunity Zone regulations (also available on our website under the Tax Incentives and Credits webpage).
+It provides brownfield specifics as they related to the IRS Opportunity Zone regulations.

 - Link to newest version of the Brownfields Federal Programs Guide, which highlights Opportunity Zone connections (p.
 100-102).

 - Cleanups In My Community – Map of all EPA funded BF sites overlaid with Opportunity Zones (the check box to activate this layer is at the very bottom).

 - Link to CDFA webinar focused on Opportunity Zones and Brownfields